The Deploy Postmortem Agent: First Pass at the Writeup

 Forensics: what happened

-Pull the timeline: alerts that fired, services affected, deploys made, actions taken.
+- Timeline pull.
+Alerts that fired, services affected, deploys made, actions taken.
+One ordered list with timestamps and actors.

-Pull the metrics: errors, latency, traffic.
-The agent extracts the time window of impact and characterises the drop.
+- Metrics extract.
+Errors, latency, traffic.
+The agent extracts the time window of impact and characterises the drop with concrete numbers.

-Pull the deploy logs: what was deployed, by whom, with what changes.
-The agent links deploys to the impact window.
+- Deploy log link.
+What was deployed, by whom, with what changes.
+The agent links deploys to the impact window so the “did a deploy do this” question is answered up front.

 Draft the writeup

-Section 1: summary (what happened, when, who was affected, total duration).
-The agent gets this 90% right because it is mechanical.
+- Section 1: summary.
+What happened, when, who was affected, total duration.
+The agent gets this 90 percent right because it is mechanical.

 70% finished

-Resist drafting the analytical sections.
-The agent will produce plausible-looking text that misses the actual contributing factors.
+- Resist analytical drafts.
+The agent will produce plausible-looking text that misses the real contributing factors.
 Save those for humans.

 Human review checklist

-Verify the timeline: are all major events represented?
-Did the agent miss something?
+- Timeline completeness.
+Are all major events represented?
+Did the agent miss anything that mattered?

-Verify the impact: does the duration and scope match what the team experienced?
+- Impact accuracy.
+Does the duration and scope match what the team experienced?
+Customer impact wording in particular.

-Refine contributing factors: the agent suggested some; check whether they are right and what is missing.
+- Contributing factors refinement.
+The agent suggested some.
+Check whether they are right and what is missing.

-Set action items: the agent's suggestions are starting points; humans pick the ones that matter and assign owners.
+- Action item selection.
+Agent suggestions are starting points; humans pick the ones that matter and assign owners with deadlines.

 What the agent learns over time

-Postmortem templates: each team has its preferences.
-The agent learns which sections to include and which to skip.
+- Template preferences.
+Each team has its own postmortem shape.
+The agent learns which sections to include and which to skip per team.

-Common contributing factors: "deploy without canary" or "monitoring gap" appear repeatedly.
-The agent's prompt is updated to surface these.
+- Common contributing factors.
+“Deploy without canary” or “monitoring gap” recur.
+The agent’s prompt is updated to surface these explicitly.